 In 1870 Germany did not rank as a colonial rival in the calculations of the Colonial Office and the Foreign Office.
 When the Foreign Office received a rumour that Prussia had secured an island off the east coast of Malaya, it merely passed the information to the Colonial Office.
 Rogers minuted that he did not "object to European neighbours in the Indian Oceans, and if Prussia likes to have an island there, I should let her by all means".
 In the summer of 1870, Robert Herbert, then assistant under-secretary, even suggested inviting the North German Confederation to annex Fiji, and this idea had general acceptance in the Colonial Office.
 During the Franco-Prussian war Kimberley was ready to see a victorious Germany rather than France.
-He noted on 7 September 1870: "The North Germans socially a very disagreeable race, but their supremacy would be less dangerous to Europe than that of France."
-In the Malayan Peninsula, the Germans had no footing at
+He noted on 7 September 1870: "The North Germans are socially a very disagreeable race, but their supremacy would be less dangerous to Europe than that of France."

-D. G. E. Hall, History of South East Asia, 568-577.
+1 D. G. E. Hall, History of South East Asia, 568-577.

-Quoted in Cowan, Nineteenth Century Malaya, 170, note 85; Tarling, British Policy, 85.
+2 Quoted in Cowan, Nineteenth Century Malaya, 170, note 85; Tarling, British Policy, 85.

-E. Drus.
-"Annexation of Fiji", 93-4.
+3 E. Drus, "Annexation of Fiji", 93-4.

-4 Kimberleys Journal, 18.
+Kimberleys Journal, 18.